cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 PLAYER_CLASS_REAPER            = 404,
 ~~~

+[Original post \[3\]][3] were made by me on UC but I decided to post it there too with describing how I find these things.

+I know its nothing "big" but it was cool find something like this.

-Basically, I don't know how to end this post but there we go.
+Well, I don't know how to end this post but there we go.
 Its how I got un-released data from game engine.

+And Thanks for reading!

 ## Credits